SaiJeevanPuchakayala/TodoAPI-Service-Using-FastAPI/README.md

 I developed this Todo List API with basic todo app architecture, Many functionalities can me implemented in future like reminders and alerts.

+I'm able to complete this assignment with all the knowledge that I have acquired over past three years from my Python Developer internships in two fin-tech startups and my personal projects.
+And I can work out of the box to add some random impressive functionalities to the applications that build upon my contribution.

 Hope you understand.
 Check my previous works in the Github link below to have trust in me.

 GitHub Link: https://github.com/SaiJeevanPuchakayala?tab=repositories